OronNadiv/drnadiv.com/content/blog/asthma/index.md

 Asthma is very common and is often underrecognized.
 To make life more complicated, not all children who wheeze have asthma, and children can have asthma without wheezing (cough-variant asthma).
 Kids often grow out of their asthma.
 And most of the children I treat have **intermittent asthma symptoms** that are triggered by viral infections, allergies, or exercise.
 I spend A LOT of time discussing asthma and inhaler use.

-## Medicines Commonly Used To Treat Asthma---And How They Work
+## Medicines Commonly Used To Treat Asthma, And How They Work

-* ### Albuterol (Ventolin, Pro-Air)= **RESCUE MEDICINE** --> works quickly to open up tight airways, but only lasts for a few hours. **GENERALLY SHOULD NOT BE USED ON A DAILY BASIS!!!
+* ### Albuterol (Ventolin, Pro-Air) is a **RESCUE MEDICINE** that works quickly to open up tight airways, but only lasts for a few hours.
+  * **SHOULD NOT BE NEEDED ON A DAILY BASIS!!**

 ![Albuterol](https://www.allivet.com/images/PRODUCT/large/7665.jpg)

-* ### Inhaled Corticosteroids (Flovent, Alvesco, Qvar, etc) are usually orange or brown = **CONTROLLER MEDICINE** --> works more slowly but is longer lasting.
-Should be taken twice daily as directed by your doctor.
+* ### Inhaled Corticosteroids (Flovent, Alvesco, Qvar, etc) are **CONTROLLER MEDICINES** that work more slowly but are longer lasting.
+They should be taken twice daily as directed by your doctor.
 Some children take these medicines for 2 weeks at a time when asthma symptoms act up.
 Other children take these throughout the winter/cold season, and some take them year round.
 Many parents worry about the side effects of these medicines, but they are **[VERY SAFE](https://www.chop.edu/health-resources/safety-steroids-asthma)**

 * ### Singulair (Montelukast) = **CONTROLLER MEDICINE** that is not a steroid.
-It is a "mast cell inhibitor"
+It is a "mast cell inhibitor."

 ![Common Asthma Controllers](https://asthmaallergieschildren.com/wp-content/uploads/2012/05/asthma_medications3.jpg)